 Experienced Fort Lauderdale Car Accident Attorneys Provide Comprehensive Legal Support

-Board-certified trial lawyers ready to take on challenging auto accident cases
+Board-certified trial lawyer ready to take on challenging auto accident cases

 The fast pace of a car accident typically leaves victims dazed and confused at the accident scene.
 You may not fully recall what caused the accident, but every driver should know the basics of what to do after an accident.
 Then schedule a free consultation with an experienced car accident lawyer at Fazio DiSalvo & Abers, P.A. to learn the next steps — and your rights.
 Our office is conveniently located in downtown Fort Lauderdale.

 Accident basics that all drivers should know

 When it comes to saving lives and protecting your rights, the moments immediately after an accident, are critical.
 The 2017 Florida Drivers Handbook explains that anyone involved in an accident needs to stop, get help for the injured, report the crash and move any vehicles that are blocking traffic.
 The handbook also provides vital first aid information that every driver should know to assist car accident injury victims until help arrives at the scene.
 However, you also need to know how to deal with other drivers and police and how to preserve and capture evidence to support your case.

 Most drivers know they should not admit fault to anyone at the scene of the accident, but we recommend you review our detailed advice about what to do following a crash.

 Many types of injuries display only minor initial symptoms that worsen over time.
 Even if you manage to walk away from an accident with only minor complaints, some conditions become more serious later, including: